AnhDuc2000/test-jenkins/docs/UAT/Confluence-6.4.3-Upgrade/confluence-6.4.3-UAT-instructions.md

 * The Confluence Documentation Space theme is deprecated in Confluence 6.0 and beyond.
 Refer to this link for more information.
   * https://confluence.atlassian.com/doc/documentation-theme-migration-faq-847355042.html
 * Hipchat for Confluence, a free add-on, is no longer supported post Confluence 6.3.4.
+* The Favorite Space Feature has been changed to Saved For Later.

 ## How to access the test system
 * Each of you will be getting a test Global Pass account.